EnigmaCurry/d.rymcg.tech/README.md

 Run the configuration wizard, and answer the questions:

 ```
-## Run this from the root directory of the cloned source:
+## Run this from the root source directory:
 make config
 ```

-(This writes the main project level variables into a file named `.env_${DOCKER_CONTEXT}` in the root directory, and is excluded from git via `.gitignore`)
+(This writes the main project level variables into a file named `.env_${DOCKER_CONTEXT}` in the root source directory, based upon the name of the current Docker context.
+This file is excluded from the git repository via `.gitignore`.)

-The `ROOT_DOMAIN` variable is saved in `.env_${DOCKER_CONTEXT}` and will form the root domain of all of the sub-project domains, so that when you run `make config` in any of the sub-project directories, the default (but customizable) domains will be pre-populated with your root domain suffix.
+The `ROOT_DOMAIN` variable is saved in `.env_${DOCKER_CONTEXT}` and will serve as the default root domain of all of the sub-project domains, so that when you run `make config` in any of the sub-project directories, the default (yet customizable) domain will be pre-populated with your root domain suffix.

-You can have multiple `.env_${DOCKER_CONTEXT}` files, one for each installation, named after the associated Docker context.
-To switch which .env file is to be currently used, change the Docker context:
+You can have multiple `.env_${DOCKER_CONTEXT}` files, one for each Docker server, named after the associated Docker context.
+To switch the current .env file being used, change the Docker context:

 ```
 docker context use {CONTEXT}